chrisracha/elearningapp/ELearningApp/ELearningApp/README.md

   5. ✅ Created a beautiful landing page with Tailwind styling

 **✅ Success**: The application now uses Tailwind CSS for all styling with a modern, clean design.

----

-*This documentation reflects the planned state of the ELearning App project with Tailwind CSS as the target UI framework.
-The current implementation still uses Bootstrap and will be migrated according to the development roadmap.*